bigbreadguy/pose-estimator-test-loop/README.md

  **nx** width-wise dimension of given images.</br>
  **nch** channel-wise dimension of given images.</br>
  **nker** base numbers of kernels in the ResNet blocks, 64 is default.</br>
- **norm** defines what kind of normalization method should be attatched, bnorm : batch normalization, inorm : instance normalization.</br>
+ **norm** defines what kind of normalization method should be attatched</br>
+          bnorm : batch normalization, inorm : instance normalization.</br>
  **network** defines the network that will be served as pose estimator.</br>
  **resnet_depth** defines how many layers the ResNet will have.</br>
  **cuda** you can select the device with this argument.</br>